Study Abroad Program Overview

 - Understand the legacy of the nation's past and contribute to its future.

-- Develop global understanding in study at the University of Ghana and work in collaboration with its academic community.
+- Develop global understanding through study and learning in collaboration with its academic community.

-- Explore and enjoy West Africa's diverse culture, magnetic music, artistic creativity, and progressive social agenda.
+- Enjoy West Africa's diverse culture, magnetic music, artistic expression, and progressive social agenda.

-- Develop meaningful relationships and learn about yourself through activities throughout the term.
+- Learn about yourself through activities and reflection throughout the term.

-Examples of what recent students were able to achieve in Ghana:
+Examples of what recent UC students were able to accomplish in Ghana:

 - Join a student club/activity